 Toll Operations include toll system costs associated with maintaining the Agency's system lane hardware and software currently under contract with TransCore LP, customer service center, toll processing, image based transaction processing, and violation collection processing costs associated with FasTrak and non-FasTrak customers.
 The customer service and violation processing contract expired on June 30, 2015.
-Since that time, the Agency has utilized an interim contract to maintain the existing back office software and for Agency staffing costs to employ customer service and violation processing staff on an interim basis while the Agency continues to work through procurement for a new back office system and customer service, violation processing, and operations system maintenance contracts.
+Since that time, the Agency has utilized an interim contract to maintain the existing back office software and Agency staffing costs to employ customer service and violation processing staff on an interim basis while the Agency continues to work through procurement for a new back office system and customer service, violation processing, and operations system maintenance contracts.
 The FY17 proposed budget includes these same services while the long term contracts are procured.
-Also included in this category are toll facilities costs for maintaining the Agency's buildings utilized in the operation of the road, and toll equipment such as transponders, and server replacements.
-The proposed FY17 budget for these expenses is \$14.5 million or 10.4% of the total budget.
+Also included in this category are toll facilities costs for maintaining the Agency's buildings utilized in the operation of the road, and toll equipment such as transponders and server replacements.
+The proposed FY17 budget for these expenses is \$14.9 million or 7.5% of the total budget.

-Toll Operations, excluding Administration, is projected to total \$8.3 million in FY16.
-The FY17 budget is \$6.2 million higher than projected FY16 actuals primarily due to improved customer service, and other customer service and compliance costs directly related to revenues, as well as revised allocations between the Agencies as discussed on page 3.
+Toll Operations, excluding Administration, is projected to total \$18.2 million in FY16.
+The FY17 budget is \$3.3 million lower than projected FY16 actuals due to revised allocations between the Agencies that reflects the cost associated with supporting customers and the revenue base (as discussed on page 3), offset by increases for improved customer service and other customer service and compliance costs directly related to revenues.

-Service Debt
+Debt Service

 The Debt Service category includes the annual principal and semi-annual interest payments to be made on all outstanding bonds.
-These payments are budgeted at \$106.5 million for FY17, or 76.3% of the total budget.
-Debt Service, which is primarily funded from toll revenues, grows at an average of 2.4% per year until it reaches maximum annual debt service of \$186 million in FY 2041.
+These payments for FY17 are budgeted at \$112.8 million, or 56.7% of the total budget.
+Debt Service, which is primarily funded from toll revenues, grows at an average of 3.75% per year until it reaches maximum annual debt service of \$227 million in FY 2039.

-Debt Service for FY16 will total \$106.9 million and consists of interest and principal payments.
+Debt Service for FY16 will total \$112.8 million and consists of interest payments only.